How to Sponsor a Foreign Worker (Coming From Outside the U.S.) for an E-2 Visa

 Tips for Preparing and Submitting Form DS-156E and Supporting Documents

-After the E-2 online application has been submitted, you will need to complete the E-2 visa application through a paper filing with the consular post.
-The E-2 visa packet comprises the confirmation page from the online DS-160 application along with Form DS 156E and supporting documents.
+After the E-2 online application has been submitted, you will need to complete the E-2 visa application by submitting physical forms and documents to the U.S. consulate or embassy (known as a "consulate post") in your home country.
+The E-2 visa packet must contain the confirmation page from the online DS-160 application along with Form DS 156E and supporting documents.

 Form DS-156E is a three-page form requiring you to set forth the E-2 qualifying characteristics of your business and prospective employee.
-Though all U.S. consular posts use this same basic form to collect E-2 qualifying information, they vary as to what they expect to see in the E-2 visa packet and how they want it presented.
-Most consular posts offer specific instructions at their websites, which you should definitely check before assembling the E-2 visa packet.
+Though all U.S. consular posts use this same basic form to collect E-2 qualifying information, each individual consular post has its own instructions for what to include in the E-2 visa packet and how they want it presented.
+Most consular posts offer specific instructions on their websites, which you should definitely check before assembling the E-2 visa packet.
 Some posts go so far as to specify the tabs under which they expect to find particular documents in the visa packet.

 The instructions to Form DS-156E provide good general guidance concerning E-2 supporting documents.
 As outlined there, these are the kinds of documents you can submit to establish the E-2 requirements: